scikit-hep/pyhf/docs/pyolite.rst

 Try out now with JupyterLite_
 -----------------------------

-.. admonition:: To try pyhf code in the browser with the Pyolite JupyterLite kernel
+.. admonition:: To try pyhf code in the browser with the Pyolite JupyterLite kernel:
+    :class: dropdown

      #.
 Type (or copy and paste) code in the input cell.
      #.
 To execute the code, press ``Shift + Enter`` or click on the (Run) ▶ button in the toolbar.

      To get going try copying and pasting the "Hello World" example below!

 .. raw:: html